Ideas For Dementia Awareness Week: Dementia-Friendly Activities to Do With Your Loved One

 Music sessions

 Music is known to get the grey matter firing, helping to unlock memories and reaching damaged parts of the brain.
-Put on your elderly loved one’s favourite songs for a truly enjoyable way to spend an afternoon.
-Watch as their face lights up and join them in a sing-along.
+Put on your elderly loved one’s favourite songs for a truly enjoyable way to spend an afternoon, or maybe even encourage them to pick up an instrument if they know how to play for a truly immersive and engaging activity.
+Watch as their face lights up and join them in a sing-along or by playing an instrument yourself.

 Enjoy a relaxing walk

 Getting physically active is known to improve wellbeing, making it an ideal activity for you and your loved one.
-Now that exercise restrictions have been lifted, a gentle walk amongst nature with fresh air and greenery will make a truly enjoyable experience.
+A gentle walk amongst nature with fresh air and greenery will make for a lovely, multi-sensory experience that encourages them to engage with the world around them, helping reduce anxiety or depression and improve mood and wellbeing.

 Finding a nearby bench or seat in an outdoor space is equally as refreshing, perfect for those with reduced mobility.
-Even hanging out in the garden is enjoyable!
+Even hanging out in the garden is enjoyable, and you can still reap similar benefits by simply being surrounded by nature.
+You could also encourage your loved one to notice things around them and list the things you spot, like plants or animals.

 Never has there been a better time to go digital!
 There are loads of great games, puzzles and apps designed to help people with dementia.